gauborg/CarND-Advanced-Lane-Finding/README.md

 **5. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?**

+We use our binary thresholded perspective transformed image.
+We run sliding boxes approach to calculate sliding box approach to detect left and right laneline pixels in our image.

+We then extract the x and y indices of detected pixels.

+We then use the function [np.polyfit()](https://numpy.org/doc/1.18/reference/generated/numpy.polyfit.html?highlight=polyfit#numpy.polyfit)